bedapub/besca/README.md

-# BESCA (BEDA's Single Cell Analysis library)
+# BESCA (BEyond Single Cell Analysis)

-The BESCA (BEDA’s single cell sequencing analysis) package contains many useful python functions to use for your single-cell analysis.
+The BESCA (BEyond Single Cell Analysis) package contains many useful python functions to use for your single-cell analysis.

 The package has been grouped into 3 categories: